noahehall/theBookOfNoah/databases/_redis.md

 i
 ```

-## getting

 ### hash
-  - hget user name #returns a specific properties value
-  - hmget user
-  - hgetall user #returns all properties of hash user
-  - hlen user #returns the number of fields set on user
-  - hexists user name #true if key user has field name
-  - hkeys user #returns all fields set on key user
-  - hvals user #returns all values from key user (without the field names)

 ### lists
   - llen accounts #get number of items in list
   - lrange accounts 0 -1 #get all items in accounts